The Challenges of Money & Wealth

 Offering consulting and counseling services regarding the emotional complexities surrounding money and wealth to clients at the financial firm in London (and later on in my own private practice in Beverly Hills), it became apparent that many successful and intelligent people – who have almost everything money can buy – experience unfulfilling personal relationships, challenges with their partner or children, and/or a sense of anxiety, stress, emptiness or inner dissatisfaction, but are not able to explain why.

 Without their conscious awareness, money had not only impacted various aspects of their personal and professional lives and their relationships with family and friends, but also compromised their physical, mental or emotional well-being.
-It was clear that many highly accomplished people experienced challenges caused by their success due to an unhealthy relationship with it.
+It was clear that many highly accomplished people experienced challenges caused by their success.

 As our society is increasingly affected by the exponential increase in choices and opportunities available to make money, and thus by the many illusions and inaccuracies regarding money and wealth, it is important to learn and understand the impact that money has on our state of mind and our overall well-being.